 Organized leagues usually outline the kind of specifications that balls should meet.
 The soccer ball that you purchase should be of a certain size, weight, construction, and material.
 As a matter of fact, such detailed specifics will make your search easy.

 Thanks to technology, finding a soccer ball is easy.
-Simply go online, research on the best balls out there, narrow down your search to the top 10, 5, or 3 then read the reviews of people who have actually used them before.
+Simply go online, research the best balls out there, narrow down your search to the top 10, 5, or 3 then read the reviews of people who have actually used them before.
 Thereafter, you can weigh the pros and cons to determine which ball is the best pick for you.
-The top 3 places to research on are:
+The top 3 places to research are:

 - The manufacturer’s website for specific details of the ball